-If you are considering making your career in the art world, GCSE Art forms the starting point for this journey.
-The degree courses on offer to you are extensive and include specialisms such as architecture, interior design, fine art painting, print making, sculpture, textiles, fashion, shoe design, millinery, jewellery, animation, graphic illustration, photography and three-dimensional design.
+This course is perfect if you have an interest in Art and enjoy working with a range of media to create highly original, personal and innovative two and three dimensional artwork, and if you are considering making your career in the art world the range of specialisms are endless.
+GCSE Art & Design forms the starting point for your journey.
+Many Mayfield pupils progress further and study Art to degree level, or related courses such as architecture, interior design, fine art painting, print making, sculpture, textiles, fashion, shoe design, millinery, jewellery, graphic illustration, photography and threedimensional design.

-This course offers students an opportunity to think independently and creatively, discovering personal strengths and qualities within a stimulating environment.
+This course offers candidates an opportunity to think independently and creatively, discovering personal strengths and qualities within a stimulating environment.
 As practising artists, pupils refine their skills, trust their judgement, take risks, make informed decisions and articulate the meaning behind their evolving work, all vital skills for life in the modern world.

-By following the Unendorsed Art & Design course pupils can work across several disciplines.
+By following the Unendorsed Art & Design course pupils can work across a range of disciplines.
 During Year 10 candidates complete a series of workshops across the four areas in which they can specialise: Drawing and Painting, Fine Art Textiles, Three-Dimensional Form and Photography with Photoshop.

 - Drawing and painting, both traditional and experimental using a wide range of scale and media including pencil, paint, charcoal, inks, scalpel work, pastel and collage.
-Pupils work with oil paints, acrylics, watercolour and mixed media on a variety of scales using canvas and board to create final pieces. - Textiles girls can create experimental textile work combining fabric, threads and paper to create stitched mixed media outcomes.
+Pupils work with oil paints, acrylics, watercolour and mixed media on a variety of scales using canvas and board to create final pieces. - Textiles, girls can create experimental textile work combining fabric, threads and paper to create stitched mixed media outcomes.
 They can also construct three dimensional sculptural forms using mannequins and moulds, also exploring screen printing, silk painting, stencil work and batik.